Multi-label Classification using Labels as Hidden Nodes: Experiments

-We carry out 10 iterations for each dataset, each time with a random instance order and label order, and a standardized instance space.
-A 60/40 train/test split is made on the randomized instances. \Tab{tab:results} shows the results of predictive performance over standard datasets. \Fig{fig:contrast} shows the effect of different numbers of synthetic labels / hidden units for performance on the \textsf{Logical} dataset.
+We carry out 10 iterations for each dataset, each time with a random 60/40 train-test split and a random order of labels. \Fig{fig:contrast} shows the effect of different numbers of synthetic labels / hidden nodes for performance on the \textsf{Logical} dataset. \Fig{fig:labup} shows the effect of more or fewer output labels given an equivalent input space. \Tab{tab:results} shows the main results, of predictive performance across all datasets. \Tab{tab:scalability} shows the results in terms of running time.
+All experiments were run on Intel 2.6 GHz processors.

-Results highlight the performance of \texttt{CCASL} methods.
-All out-perform baseline \texttt{BR} and \texttt{CC} overall, particularly with meta layers (\texttt{CCASL+BR} and \texttt{CCASL+AML}). {\pink Under exact match, these two are the top performing methods on most datasets.
-Under Hamming loss, \texttt{BR$_{RF}$} performs best.
-This is expected, since \texttt{BR} is the risk minimizer for Hamming loss, and random forests are adequately powerful to model each label.
-We would expect other methods to obtain also highest results in Hamming loss only in the case that they eliminated the dependence completely among output labels.
-Almost certainly this is achieved to only a partial extent.
-Nevertheless, the \texttt{CCASL} methods also perform very well under this measure.